 Homemade lemon curd is much nicer than anything you can find in the shops – it’s got real sharpness and freshness that can only come from small batch production.
 Making your own lemon curd is not only easy, it’s also life-changing.
 Give it a go, you will not be disappointed!

 - 1 egg yolk

-Pour curd through a fine mesh sieve to remove zest and any cooked egg pieces.Stir through the butter, and then pour into a sterilised jar.
+- Pour curd through a sieve to remove zest and any cooked egg pieces.Stir through the butter, and then pour into a sterilised jar.

 - Store in the fridge for up to a month